- Important Dates

 Although it may be difficult to choose, nominators cannot exceed three letters of support in a Union Award, Medal or Prize nomination package.
 If more than three supporting letters are submitted, then an e-mail will be sent to the nominator requesting the names of their three supporters.
-If no response is received, then Executive office staff will randomly select three of the supporters provided in order to move the nomination package forward.
+If no response is received, then the Honors Program staff will randomly select three of the supporters provided in order to move the nomination package forward.

 AGU CONTACT INFORMATION